jtread1215/workday-scheduler/README.md

 The application will allow the user to add events to each hour time slot and save locally to their device.

 # Visuals
+Scheduler screenshot with no entries and not between the 9 am to 5 pm time period.
+All slots are gray.

+Scheduler screenshot with entries and color-coded by past, present, and future instances.